codes2trade/tradingview-tools/README.md

-### TradingView Indicators & Strategies
+### Indicators & Strategies

-On this repository you will find detailed information about published indicators and strategies on [codes2.trade TradingView account](https://www.tradingview.com/u/codes2trade/)
+On this repository you will find detailed information about the published indicators and strategies on our [TradingView profile](https://www.tradingview.com/u/codes2trade/).